esoteric-git/ts-demo-1/README.md

-# Tailscale Demo - Zero-Config VPN with AWS
+# Django Developer Demo - Zero-Config VPN with IaC in AWS

-This project demonstrates Tailscale's zero-config VPN capabilities by showing how to securely access a private AWS instance without complex networking configurations.
+This project demonstrates:
+- Infrastructure as Code using Terraform to rapidly deploy
+- A Django application with multiple EC2 instances within a VPC in AWS
+- Enable seamless developer access to the application using Tailscale's zero-config VPN (tailnet), subnet router, and SSH

 ## Project Objective

-Showcase Tailscale's ability to enable secure connectivity to a private, isolated instance within a VPC.
+Showcase Terraform's ability to rapidly deploy AWS infrastructure and Tailscale's ability to enable secure connectivity to a private, isolated instance within a VPC.
 The demo uses Tailscale to access a non-Tailscale device in AWS through a subnet router, with minimal AWS network configuration.

 ## Prerequisites